-Over the next federal fiscal year, CSD will continue its partnership with Investor Owned Utilities to continue obtaining utility cost and loc all energy consumption data.
+Over the next federal fiscal year, CSD will continue its partnership with Investor Owned Utilities to continue obtaining utility cost and local energy consumption data.
 CSD will also work with local government utilities and municipal utility companies to obtain data exchange agreement to obtain utility cost and energy consumption data.

-August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075 Expiration Date: 12/31/2023
+August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075 Expiration Date: 12/31/2024

-Section 17: Program Integrity, 2605(b)(10) 17.1 Fraud Reporting Mechanisms is a.
-Describe all mechanisms availab ble to the public for reporting cases s of suspected waste, fraud, and abuse.
-S Select all that apply.
-Online Fraud Reportin ng ✓ Dedicated Fraud Repo Dedicated Fraud Reporting Hotline Report directly to local Report directly to local agency/district office or Grantee office tor General or Attorney General Forms and procedures s in place for local agencies/district offices and vendors to report fraud, was ste, and abuse Other - Describe: CSD operates a toll free line that can be used by the public to report suspected fraud.
-The Bureau of State Audits has established a whistle blower hotline that is available to grantee staff to report information regarding possible fraud.
-The information is advertised via posters that are lo cated throughout the department's office.
-Local administering agencies and vendors report fraud through various methods to the department via c orrespondence, telephone communication with grantee staff, and email to grantee staff.
-Upon notification of potential fraud, the department advis es its legal office and an investigation commences. b.
-Describe strategies in place for a b.
+Section 17: Program Integrity, 2605(b)(10) 17.1 Fraud Reporting Mechanisms a.
+Describe all mechanisms available to the public for reporting cases of suspected waste, fraud, and abuse.
+Select all that apply.
+Online Fraud Reportin Online Fraud Reporting ✓ Dedicated Fraud Repo Dedicated Fraud Reporting Hotline Report directly to local Report directly to local agency/district office or Grantee office Report to State Inspector General or Attorney General • Forms and procedures in place for local agencies/district offices and vendors to report fraud, waste, and abuse Other - Describe: Other - Describe: CSD operates a toll free line that can be used by the public to report suspected fraud.
+The Bureau of State Audits has established a whistleblower hotline that is available to grantee staff to report information regarding possible fraud.
+The information is advertised via posters that are located throughout the department's office.
+Local administering agencies and vendors report fraud through various methods to the department via correspondence, telephone communication with grantee staff, and email to grantee staff.
+Upon notification of potential fraud, the department advises its legal office and an investigation commences. b.
 Describe strategies in place for advertising the above-referenced resources.
-Select all that apply Printed outreach mater erials Addressed on LIHEAP Addressed on LIHEAP application ✓ Website Other - Describe: CSD operates a toll free line that can be used by the public to report suspected fraud.
-The Bureau of State Audits has established a whistle blower hotline that is available to grantee staff to report information regarding possible fraud.
-The information is advertised via posters that are lo cated throughout the department's office.
-Local administering agencies and vendors report fraud through various methods to the department via c orrespondence, telephone communication with grantee staff, and email to grantee staff.
-Upon notification of potential fraud, the department advis es its legal office and an investigation commences. d or requested to be collected from LIH EAP applicants or their household m Town fill offering Collected Collected from Whom?
-Type of Identification Collected Applicant Only All Adults in Household All Household Members Social Security Card is photocopi ed and retained Required Required Required Requested Requested Requested Social Security Number (Without actual Card) Required Required Required Requested Requested Requested
+Select all that apply Printed outreach mater erials Addressed on LIHEAP P application ✓ Website ✓ Website Other - Describe: CSD operates a toll free line that can be used by the public to report suspected fraud.
+The Bureau of State Audits has established a whistleblower hotline that is available to grantee staff to report information regarding possible fraud.
+The information is advertised via posters that are located throughout the department's office.
+Local administering agencies and vendors report fraud through various methods to the department via correspondence, telephone communication with grantee staff, and email to grantee staff.
+Upon notification of potential fraud, the department advises its legal office and an investigation commences.
+17.2.
+Identification Documentation Requirements a.
+Indicate which of the following forms of identification are required or requested to be collected from LIHEAP applicants or their household members.
+Type of Identification Collected Collected from Whom?
+Applicant Only All Adults in Household All Household Members Social Security Card is photocopied and retained Required Required Required Requested Requested Requested Social Security Number (Without actual Card) Required Required Required Requested Requested Requested